MakeSchool-Tutorials/dev-test-tutorial/P0-Get-Started-With-Xcode/content.md

 This tutorial will guide you through installing Xcode and get you started on your iOS developer journey.

-You should be on macOS Sierra (10.12.5) and have Xcode 8.3.2. **DO NOT INSTALL ANY DEVELOPER PREVIEWS OF OS X, iOS, OR Xcode!!!**
+You should be on macOS Sierra (10.12.5) and have Xcode 8.3.3. **DO NOT INSTALL ANY DEVELOPER PREVIEWS OF OS X, iOS, OR Xcode!!!**

 Let's get our tools set up.

 # Checking macOS

 Click the 🍎 button on the top left of your Mac screen and click `About this Mac`.
 It should say `macOS Sierra` and `Version 10.12.5`.
-If it does not say `macOS Sierra`, go [here](https://itunes.apple.com/us/app/macos-sierra/id1127487414?mt=12) and install El Capitan.
+If it does not say `macOS Sierra`, go [here](https://itunes.apple.com/us/app/macos-sierra/id1127487414?mt=12) and install Sierra.

 If it does not say `Version 10.11.5` but _does_ say `macOS Sierra`, click the 🍎 button on the top left of your Mac screen and click `App Store`.
 Install the updates!